Jane Pierce: Marriage and family

 Franklin and Jane had three sons, all of whom died in childhood.
 Franklin Jr. was born in 1836 and died three days after his birth.
-Frank Robert was born in 1839 and died in 1843 at the age of four from epidemic typhus.
-Benjamin was born in 1841 and died in 1853 at the age of 11 in a train accident.
+Frank Robert was born in 1839 and died in 1843 at age four of epidemic typhus.
+Benjamin was born in 1841 and died in 1853 at age 11 in a train accident.
 Following the end of her husband's term in the Senate, Pierce was able to live a domestic life with her family together at home.
 Franklin provided for the family with his law practice, though he briefly went away to serve as a brigadier general in the Mexican–American War.
-This period of Jane's life is often regarded as when she was happiest, as her husband was out of politics and she still had two surviving sons.
+This period of Jane's life is often regarded as her happiest, as her husband was out of politics and she still had two surviving sons.
 Their house was sold during the war, and the family made various living arrangements over the following months.
 President James K. Polk offered Franklin an appointment as United States Attorney General, but he turned it down due to Jane's objection.
 After the death of their second son, Pierce focused on raising their only surviving son, Benjamin, in a strict religious manner while her husband operated his law practice.
 She wholly dedicated herself to Benjamin and avoided any obligations beyond her family and her religion.
-Pierce did not carry out housework due to her health, so it was carried out by a married couple that Franklin had hired to care for Jane and Benjamin while he was away.
+Pierce did not carry out housework due to her health, so it was carried out by a married couple that Franklin hired to care for Jane and Benjamin while he was away.

 First Lady of the United States

 In 1852, Pierce's husband received the Democratic Party nomination for president.
 She is said to have fainted upon hearing the news.
-He had deceived her regarding his presidential aspirations, denying the extent to which he was actively seeking the office.
-He sought to pursuade her that if he became president, their son Benjamin would be more likely to become successful.
+He had deceived her about his presidential aspirations, denying the extent to which he was seeking the office.
+He sought to persuade her that if he became president, their son Benjamin would be more likely to become successful.
 Despite this, she regularly prayed that her husband would lose the presidential election.
-Her prayers went unanswered, as he was elected president by a large margin on November 7, 1852.
+Her prayers went unanswered, as he was elected by a large margin on November 2, 1852.

 While Franklin was president-elect, a train with the Pierces on board derailed, and Benjamin was killed in front of his parents.
 Pierce went into a deeper depression after witnessing her final son's death, believing that God took their sons as a punishment for her husband's political aspirations.
 She did not attend his presidential inauguration, instead staying in Baltimore for two weeks.
 Pierce was also affected by the deaths of her predecessor Abigail Fillmore and Vice President William R. King over the following weeks.